prabhatsharma/quicksight-rds-private-access/README.md

 Make sure that your lambda has following permissions:
 1. Call RDS describeDBClusters
 1. Call Route53 changeResourceRecordSets
+1. And your lambda is running in the VPC.
+This will help lambda resolve private IP address instead of public IP address for RDS endpoint.

 event pattern for clouswatch event is: